2 large eggs

 Pot: Bring water to a boil in a medium sized pot.
 The water should come halfway up the sides of the ramekin.
 (Adding a folded paper towel at the bottom will prevent the ramekin from rattling while the water is boiling.)
 Carefully place the ramekin in the pot.
 Cover the pot and steam for 7 minutes over medium low heat.
 Make sure the water boils gently.
 Add the shrimp and scallions, cover and steam for additional 3 minutes until the mixture is set.

-Stone/ceramic pot (stove-top proof): Cover the stone pot and simmer over low heat on the stove for 5 minutes.
+Stone/ceramic pot (stove-top proof): Add the egg mixture to the pot.
+Cover, and simmer over medium low heat on the stove for about 5 minutes.
 Add the shrimp and scallions, cover and simmer for additional 2 minutes until the mixture is set.